denghuichao/media-get/README.md

-# MediaGet - Universal Media Downloader
+# MediaGet -- **🚀 Powerful Download Engine**: Built on yt-dlp with extensive site support **🚀 Powerful Download Engine**: Built on yt-dlp with extensive site supportUniversal Media Downloader

-A beautiful, production-ready web interface for powerful media downloader utilities (you-get and yt-dlp) with anonymous user tracking, asynchronous download processing, and HTTPS support.
+A beautiful, production-ready web interface for the powerful yt-dlp media downloader with anonymous user tracking, asynchronous download processing, and HTTPS support.

 ## 🌟 Features